 Home staging is a great way to incorporate an added sense of luxury and increase the appeal of your home before selling it.
-That is especially true when it comes to one of the most sought after rooms in your home, the bathroom.
+That is especially true when it comes to one of the most sought-after rooms in your home, the bathroom.
 When potential home buyers size up a home, they tend to add a lot of weight to the bathrooms, the kitchen, and the bedrooms.
 That’s why it’s so important to stage your home the right way, especially if you plan on living in your home while it sells.
-At Elka Interiors, we’ll talk you through the steps to stage your bathroom to add appeal before your next open house.
+At elka Interiors & Construction, we’ll talk you through the steps to stage your bathroom to add appeal before your next open house.

 Why Do We Stage?